jraleman/SEOAnalyzer/README.md

 - **HTTP Client**: Axios for API requests
 - **PDF Generation**: jsPDF and html2canvas for report generation
 - **Web Scraping**: Cheerio for HTML parsing and analysis
+- **No Database Required**: Pure client-server architecture with no data persistence needs

 ## 🚀 Getting Started